soundbites/mocker-rsa/readme.md

 which configure the api/v1/persons endpoint to return plain/text someText.

-Responses can also be loaded from the claspath.
+Responses can also be loaded from the classpath.
 The following example returns the responses/persons.json file (which is in src/main/resources/responses/persons.json) using the respondContents extensions method.
 Please note the default context-type of respondContents is application/json.

 ```
     get("persons") {